mdeweerd/zha-toolkit/README.md

 ## `scan_device`: Scan a device/Read all attribute values

-This operation will get all values for the attributes discovered on the device.
+This operation will discover the device attributes and read their values.
+Some values are excluded from reading, for instance Arrays as their length depends on the specification.

 The result of the scan is written to the `scan` directory located in the configuration directory of Home Assistant (`config/scan/*_result.txt`).

+The result is also added to the event data in the event['data']['scan'] field

 ```yaml